COCO - CAPE-OPEN to CAPE-OPEN simulation environment

 All CAPE-OPEN compatible unit thermodynamic packages can be used inside COFE.
 Since CAPE-OPEN is an OPEN standard, this means that you can simply write your own models.
 To do this, some knowledge on COM programming is required, or one can use a data programming language such as Microsoft Visual Basic 6.0, that is completely designed around COM.

 It is strongly advised that any new CAPE-OPEN thermodynamic components implement at least version 1.1 of the CAPE-OPEN thermodynamic standard.
-Many of the knowlegde required to program a CAPE-OPEN unit operation (see above) also applies to programming thermodynamic components.
+Many of the knowledge required to program a CAPE-OPEN unit operation (see above) also applies to programming thermodynamic components.
 It is therefore recommended to first start of by building a simple CAPE-OPEN unit operation, as this is generally an easier task and will allow you to get acquainted with the CAPE-OPEN concepts.
 See above for starting points on how to build CAPE-OPEN unit operations.

 Can I use ChemSep / COUSCOUS / TEA in other simulation environments?